4th05/app-rendafixa-teste/README.md

 # App Renda Fixa - teste

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
+It was developed to extract user information from a database (in this case mongoDB) filling the search results into a web app (a list component).
+This web app also enables new users to add their personal information to this database, updating them and bringing this new information to the list.
+The back-end API was developed in Flask.

 ## Development server